15Stefan07/Song_Classification/README.md

 ## 📂 Repository Contents
 ```
 song_genre_classification_GTZAN_dataset.ipynb  # Main Jupyter notebook
-features_3_sec.csv                             # File that contains 3-second audio samples with 58 extracted features and genre labels.
+features_3_sec.csv                             # File that contains 3-second audio samples with 58 extracted features and genre labels
-features_30_sec.csv                            # File that contains 30-second audio samples with 58 extracted features and genre labels.
+features_30_sec.csv                            # File that contains 30-second audio samples with 58 extracted features and genre labels
 song_names.txt                                 # Text file containing the paths to audio files used for testing
 .mp3 files                                     # The audio files used for testing
 ```